untitle4/tp/docs/DeveloperGuide.md

 ### Finding of contacts
 1. Test case: `find`
 	* Expected: Inform the user to find either event, quiz or contact
-1. Test case: `list contact math`
+1. Test case: `find contact math`
 	* Expected: Show a list of contacts that matches the keywords.
 If there are no contacts found , inform the user that the search has no result.
-1. Test case: `find event`
+1. Test case: `find contact`
 	* Expected: Remind the user to include the keyword in the command.
 1. Test case: `find testing`
-	* Expected: Inform user that the program does not recognise the model.
+	* Expected: Inform user that the program does not recognise the category.

 ### Saving data
 #### Dealing with missing data files